stuartmunn/Eye2C-Board/README.md

 ## Where can I get it?

 At the moment, this board is in development.
-You send this board to your preferred supplier for manufacture or visit https://aisler.net/p/ZISHMVAR where Aisler already have the board design and will make you 3 for under €20 euros.
+You can send this board to your preferred supplier for manufacture or visit https://aisler.net/p/ZISHMVAR where Aisler already have the board design and will make you 3 for under €20 euros.
 All I ask is that you leave the Eye2C name, url and QR code on the board and share any improvements you make back here.
 There's obviously a disclaimer about the quality of the boards at this time - don't order unless you're willing to accept that the boards might not work.

 ## Where's the code?